cyclus/cyclus.github.com/source/user/install_binary.rst

    :start-after: .. website_include_deb_start
    :end-before: .. website_include_deb_end

+At this point |Cyclus| should be successfully installed on your system and you are ready to install Cycamore.

 #.
 Download the latest Cycamore Debian installation package `here
    <https://github.com/cyclus/cycamore/releases/latest>`_.
 You can
    download previous/different version `here <https://github.com/cyclus/cycamore/releases>`_.